 Besides the insanely creative recipes, Kim’s expert tips, and Quentin Bacon’s luscious photos, one thing I love about Kim’s approach is her playfulness.
 I’m a typical baker in that I like to measure, I’m precise, and I don’t love straying from a recipe the first time around (although I’m getting much better with this one).
 But Kim encourages adaptation and taking yourself less seriously in the kitchen.
 A little less stringent planning, perhaps.
 Use what you’ve got on hand.
 I took her advice with these cookies and threw in chopped pecans, and I’m taking her advice all the way to China and winging it just a little.
 Seeking out a bit of unplanned adventure, using what we’ve got on hand, following our instincts, and seeing what kind of trouble we can muster up.
 Count on the fact that I’ll fill you in.
 Until then…

-Kim recommends using a high-quality bittersweet chocolate here, and I’d concur.
-I added chopped pecans to her recipe–you could certainly add in your favorite nuts, dried fruit, or a bit of coconut if you’d like.
-Although the amount of salt my be more than you’re used to using in cookies, they’re absolutely brilliant this way with noticealbe little bits of salt that compliment and heighten the nutty whole wheat flour and smooth chocolate.
-They’re best warm from oven or eaten the same day.
+I added chopped pecans to this recipe although you could certainly add in your favorite nuts, dried fruit, or a bit of coconut if you’d like.
+They’re best warm from the oven or eaten the same day.

 Slightly adapted from: Good to the Grain